YiPingUva/JMP/code/readme.md

 		a.
 Intermediate results: Collateral_economy/output/2nd_baseline.\
 		b.
 Final results: Collateral_economy/output/final_baseline (after completing episodes specified on line 1296).

-Note: Monitor the cost function and adjust hyperparameters of neural networks as necessary to determine the appropriate stopping point for training.
+Note: Monitor the cost function and adjust hyperparameters of neural networks as needed to determine the appropriate stopping point for training.

 >> Simulating Data for the Collateral Economy